The dollar sign is the shell prompt, showing the user where to type. It's

 -rw-r--r-- 1 nolan staff 3.6M Dec 10 14:01 violations.csv

 We added the -l flag to the command to get more information about each file.
-The file size appears in the fifth column of the listing, and it’s in a more readable as specified by the -h flag.
+The file size appears in the fifth column of the listing, and it’s more readable as specified by the -h flag.
 When we have multiple simple option flags like -l, -h, and -L, we can combine them together as a shorthand:

 ls -lLh data/